Bond girl: Effect on career

-The producers encountered difficulty in casting the female lead in Casino Royale (2006), due to the perception among many leading actresses that appearing in a James Bond film could hinder their careers.
-Catherine Zeta Jones was one of several actresses who declined a role in the film.
+The producers encountered difficulty in casting the female lead in Casino Royale (2006), due to the perception among many leading actresses that appearing in a Bond film could hinder their careers.
+Catherine Zeta Jones was one of several actresses who turned down a role in the film.
 However, there is plenty of evidence to the contrary, with several former Bond girls going on to have very high profile acting careers.
-Of the earlier actresses, Ursula Andress and Honor Blackman both had well regarded careers, and Jane Seymour—who was an unknown when she was cast in Live and Let Die (the opening credits read "Introducing Jane Seymour")—later won a Primetime Emmy Award for Outstanding Supporting Actress in a Limited or Anthology Series or Movie at the 40th Primetime Emmy Awards in 1988 for playing Maria Callas in the TV movie Onassis: The Richest Man in the World and then became a household name playing the title role of Dr. Michaela Quinn in her TV series Dr. Quinn, Medicine Woman.
+Of the earlier actresses, Ursula Andress and Honor Blackman both had well regarded careers, and Jane Seymour—who was an unknown when she was cast in Live and Let Die—later won a Primetime Emmy Award for Outstanding Supporting Actress in a Limited or Anthology Series or Movie at the 40th Primetime Emmy Awards in 1988 for playing Maria Callas in the TV movie Onassis: The Richest Man in the World and then became a household name playing the title role of Dr. Michaela Quinn in her TV series Dr. Quinn, Medicine Woman.
 Since Michael G. Wilson and Barbara Broccoli took over producing the films in the mid-1990s, several actresses have also won or been nominated for an Oscar: Kim Basinger in 1998 (Best Supporting Actress for L.A.
 Confidential), Halle Berry in 2002 (who won Best Actress for Monster's Ball while she was filming Die Another Day), Rosamund Pike (nominated for Best Actress for Gone Girl in 2015), and Michelle Yeoh in 2023 (Best Actress for Everything Everywhere All at Once).
 Ultimately, the up-and-coming actress Eva Green was cast as Vesper Lynd, and won BAFTA's Rising Star Award for her performance at the 60th British Academy Film Awards.